This set of Cytogenetics Multiple Choice Questions & Answers (MCQs) focuses on “DNA Replication Eukaryotes – 1”.

 3. You wanted to find out the importance of the DNA polymerases.
 So, you mutated the polymerases one by one and checked for survival.
 In which of these mutant cases will you see least survival rate?

 Explanation: Alpha has primase activity.
 Without a primer DNA synthesis can’t initiate thus Alpha polymerase is indispensible.
-While beta is mainly needed for repair mechanisms it doesn’t make much difference.
+While the beta is mainly needed for repair mechanisms it doesn’t make much difference.
 However, delta and eta are main polymerases for eukaryotes and their mutation will have major effects as well.

 4. You design a circular ssDNA with a labeled RNA primer (alpha-P32 labeling).
 You add polymerase epsilon and required enzymes for replication to the fragment.
 What will you expect to see on autoradiography after gel electrophoresis?